learn-co-curriculum/react-rails-project-setup-guide/README.md

 #### Configuring React and Rails for Client-Side Routing

-In our many React applications, it's helpful to use React Router to handle client-side routing.
+In many React applications, it's helpful to use React Router to handle client-side routing.
 Client-side routing means that a user should be able to navigate to the React application; load all the HTML/CSS/JavaScript code just **once**; and then click through links in our site to navigate different pages